Skip to content

 5. legend approval: sdd/legends/{YYYYMM}/{plan_name}.md

-Prompt snapshots and plans are organized into YYYYMM subdirectories (e.g., 202603/) based on the creation date.
-This keeps the directories manageable as the number of prompts and plans grows over time.
+Prompt snapshots, plans, and research notes are organized into YYYYMM subdirectories (for example, 202603/) based on the creation date.
+This keeps the directories manageable as the number of prompts, plans, and research artifacts grows over time.
 Both flat and YYYYMM layouts are supported for backwards compatibility — SDD also searches legacy specs and plans paths when resolving files.

 Planning artifacts may also carry a status field (set to done when work completes) and a bead_id field linking to the bead issue tracker.
 Legend artifacts use legend_bead_id for the legend container bead and epic_count for the number of proposed epics; epics linked under a legend also preserve that legend_bead_id.

-After writing the plan, sase plan touches ~/.sase/.ace_refresh_pulse so any running ACE TUI flips the agent into the PLANNING status immediately rather than waiting for the next auto-refresh tick.
+When sase plan propose submits a plan for approval, it touches ~/.sase/.ace_refresh_pulse so any running ACE TUI flips the agent into the PLAN status immediately rather than waiting for the next auto-refresh tick.
 The pulse file is consumed by the inotify-based artifact watcher and is harmless when no TUI is open.

 Q&A Sections

-If the agent asks clarifying questions during planning (via the /sase_questions skill), the Q&A exchange is appended to the prompt snapshot.
-This preserves the full context of planning decisions.
+If the agent asks clarifying questions during planning (via the /sase_questions skill), the Q&A exchange is appended to the prompt snapshot so the full context of planning decisions is preserved.

 CLI